Generated at: 2026-07-01 03:58:45

 INTERVIEWEE

-As a core member of the Resona Group, Resona Bank provides comprehensive financial services to a wide range of clients, including owner-managed businesses and high-net-worth individuals.
+As a core member of the Resona Group, Resona Bank provides a wide range of financial services to diverse clients, including owner-managed businesses and high-net-worth individuals.
 The Management Support Group within the Corporate & Premier Strategy Department is tasked with strengthening the sales capabilities of corporate relationship managers.
-They have been working to enhance traditional face-to-face sales while simultaneously improving efficiency through non-face-to-face channels.
-Furthermore, under the Resona Group's medium-term management plan, "Group-wide Consolidated Operations" has been established as a priority, requiring Resona Group companies to collaborate to provide optimal proposals to clients.
-However, the lack of a common key to centralize information across companies led to duplicate corporate data.
-Additionally, frequent personnel transfers often resulted in the loss of valuable professional network information.
-To address these challenges, the bank selected uSonar for its extensive database covering both large enterprises and SMEs, its data cleansing capabilities, and its seamless integration with Salesforce.
-In this article, we interviewed two members of the Management Support Group about the reasons behind their decision, the tangible results achieved, and their future outlook.
+They have been working to enhance traditional face-to-face sales while improving the efficiency of non-face-to-face interactions.
+Furthermore, under the Resona Group's medium-term management plan, which emphasizes "Group-wide Consolidated Operations," the group is required to provide optimal proposals to clients through collaboration among all Resona Group companies.
+However, the lack of a common key to centralize information across these companies led to duplicate corporate data.
+Additionally, frequent personnel transfers made it difficult to properly hand over professional network information.
+To address these challenges, the bank selected uSonar for its extensive database covering both large enterprises and SMEs, its ability to perform data cleansing, and its seamless integration with Salesforce.
+In this article, we spoke with two members of the Management Support Group about the reasons behind their decision, the tangible results achieved, and their future outlook.

 • Challenges Before Implementation

-• Frequent personnel changes resulted in professional networks and contact information not being properly handed over, preventing their effective use in sales activities.
+• Frequent personnel transfers resulted in a failure to properly hand over professional networks and contact information, preventing their effective use in sales activities.

 • Results Achieved